Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Paste the Application Insights Instrumentation Key you copied earlier, as the value of??**Key** within the **Analytics** class??in **Keys.cs**.
+-   Paste the Application Insights Instrumentation Key you copied earlier, as the value of??**Key** within the **Analytics** class??in **Keys.cs**

 #### Exit criteria

--   Your project has been configured to send telemetry to Application Insights.
+-   Your project has been configured to send telemetry to Application Insights

 ### Task 7: Add functions to your app

-In this task, you will add three new functions to your Function App in Visual Studio.
+In this task, you will add three new functions to your Function App in Visual Studio

 #### Tasks to complete